microsoft/vstest-docs/docs/extensions/datacollector-migration.md

 5. `DataCollectorVersionObsoleteAttribute`
 6. `DataCollectorConfigurationEditorAttribute`

-These attributes don't serve any purpose in the context of TestPlatform and therefore, removed.
+These attributes don't serve any purpose in TestPlatform and therefore, removed.

 ## Deprecated Events
 Currently, four events are exposed to DataCollectors through `DataCollectionEvents`: